Skip to content

 • The process of how your meetings will be arranged is as follows:

-• Your home address will be used to match you with Representative and Senators for whom you are a constituent
+• Your home address will be used to match you with the Representative and Senators for whom you are a constituent

-• An email with instructions on how to download the Advocacy Associates mobile application and access your schedule will be sent roughly one week in advance.
-This email will provide you with:
+• An email with instructions on how to download the AdvocacyDaymobile app to access your schedule will be sent roughly one week in advance.
+This app will contain all the information you will need to prepare for and attend these meetings.

 • If you are the only advocate from your state, we will pair you with NBTS staff or experienced volunteers.